Clubs and Organizations Directory

 Korea Campus Crusade for Christ (KCCC)

-The Korean Campus Crusade for Christ strives to spread the Gospel to the students who are attending CSUN and promotes fellowship among Christians and non-Christians on campus.
+Korea Campus Crusade for Christ purpose is to spread the Gospel to the students who are attending CSUN.
+Promote fellowship among Christians and non-Christians on campus.

 Lambda Chi Alpha fosters a spirit of genuine brotherhood among its members, and welcomes all members and associate members in good standing and other Zetas who visit it, and strives to increase the friendly bond between the chapters.